JordanYu4/Yelp-Helper/README.md

 In YelpAnalytics, users will be able to:

 - [ ] Search for a business by location and category, identical to the Yelp search function
+- [ ] Select data visualization for the given business' number of ratings per month or year
+- [ ] Select data visualization for the given business' average rating over time
+- [ ] Vary the time period over which the data visualization is displayed, by date and duration (e.g. August 2013 - February 2015)

 ## Wireframes